dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

 * Autocompletion is more predictable: people probably think "I want to output the month... as a number" and not "I want to output a number... that represents the month"

+> **Resolution**.
+Even if we wanted to go with the option 1, we would still
+> need to introduce something like this: easier to read, easier to write.
+> So, there's no avoiding these functions, as well as the duplication of
+> parameter names and forms.
+We'll go with this one for now, and will introduce
+> the API from option 1 only if there's some demand.